 Doing nothing sometimes feels better

-This doesn’t mean you chose the wrong products; it means the environment isn’t ready to handle extra interventions.
+This doesn’t mean you chose the wrong products; it means the environment isn’t ready to handle extra interventions (Safety & Sensitive Scalp).

-During nutrient-deficiency hair loss, the goal is clear: reduce background noise so recovery signals aren’t repeatedly interrupted.
+During nutrient-deficiency hair loss, the goal is to reduce background noise so recovery signals aren’t repeatedly interrupted.

 It does not aim for: